Fundamental building block for all-optical scalable quantum networks: Limit of the success probability of BM with photons and linear optics

-If we consider the unitary map on the first block, the output modes $\hat{c}^{\dag}_s=\sum^{4}_{i=1}U_{si}a^{\dag}_i$ can be arranged to be labeled as $s=1,2,3,4$.
-In this configuration only, the possible detection event at the output modes $c_s$ are either two-photon detection or single photon detection by which the input state of the first block can be read out.
-However, if the unitary map on the second block $\hat{c}^{\dag}_t=\sum^{8}_{i=5}U_{ti}a^{\dag}_i$ share any output mode with the first block (i.e. $c_s=c_t$), it is obvious that unambiguous discrimination of the input states becomes harder as the detectors are able to resolve up to 2 photons.
-This is thus effectively equivalent with the loss of the surplus photons.
-Therefore, we can restrict here the unitary matrix to be decomposed into two $4\times4$ unitary matrixes applying separately to the first and second block, $U=U_1\otimes U_2$, in order to evaluate the maximal success probability.
+Let us first consider the case when the Bell states are encoded exactly in the form of $\ket{\Psi^{\mu}}=\ket{\psi^{\mu}}$ given in (\ref{eq:Bellform}) with ${\cal C}_{\nu=\mu}=1$, i.e.,~${\cal U}={\cal U'}=I$.
+If we consider the unitary linear-optical map on the first block of $\ket{\psi^{\mu}}$, the output modes $\hat{c}^{\dag}_k=\sum^{4}_{i=1}U_{ki}a^{\dag}_i$ can be arranged to be labeled as $k=1,2,3,4$.
+In this configuration only, the possible detection event at the output modes $c_k$ are either two-photon detection or single photon detection by which the input state of the first block can be read out.
+However, if the unitary linear-optical map on the second block $\hat{c}^{\dag}_l=\sum^{8}_{i=5}U_{li}a^{\dag}_i$ shares any output mode with the map on the first block (i.e. $c_k=c_l$), the discrimination of the input states becomes obviously harder as the detectors can resolve up to 2 photons.
+This is equivalent effectively with the loss of the surplus photons.
+We can thus restrict the unitary matrix for the linear optical device to be decomposed into two $4\times4$ unitary matrices applying separately to the first and second block, $U=U_1\otimes U_2$, in order to evaluate the maximum success probability.